 Large language models are everywhere, including running in the background of the apps on the device you’re using to read this.
-The auto-complete suggestions in your texts and emails, the query responses composed by Gemni, Copilot and ChatGPT, and the images generated from DALL-E are all built using LLMs.
+The auto-complete suggestions in your texts and emails, the query responses composed by Gemini, Copilot and ChatGPT, and the images generated from DALL-E are all built using LLMs.

 And they're all trained on real documents and images.